 Bidder Access Codes and Access Tokens are related, and you can use both.

-An Access Token is a special link, usually contained in an email, the bidder would click on to access the web site.
-This requires that the bidder is able to receive email on the device they want to bid from.
+An Access Token is a unique link, usually contained in an email, the bidder would click on to access the website.
+This requires the bidder to receive an email on the device they want to bid from.

 4. No Password Sign In

 There is an option (disabled by default) to enable bidders to sign in without a password and just use their email address.
 This clearly is a trade-off between security and convenience -- it would allow anyone to sign in as someone else just using their email address.
 However, in some cases, making the process easier for bidders during the short window of an in-person event may be worth this trade off.

 In a traditional silent auction, a bidder could go around bidding as someone else by writing down the wrong bidder#, but generally this is not a problem in practice.
 We do not recommend using this for a longer running online auction.